-Remember the set of night tables that someone had just dropped off at the thrift store and the guy sold them to me for $10 each?
-This desk is the reason I was driving around back in the first place!
+Driving around to the back of the thrift store to pick up this piece is when I spied this set of night tables that someone had just dropped off at the back.
+The guy loading my desk sold them to me right there for $10 each!
 I’ve included a few affiliate links so you can find the products I love.

 Once it was dry, I sanded with 220 grit sandpaper wrapped around an old foam sanding block.

 The best way to stop bleed through

 I knew this one would be a real bleeder with that cherry wood, so I gave everything a coat of BOSS in white and let it dry overnight.
 Usually, one coat does the trick, but the top where I had sanded definitely needed a second coat: